solana-labs/solana-program-library/docs/src/stake-pool.md

 representing their fractional ownership in pool.
 A percentage of the rewards earned by the pool goes to the pool manager as an epoch fee.

-Over time, as the stakes in the stake pool accrue staking rewards, the user's fractional ownership will be worth more than their initial deposit.
-Whenever the user chooses, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
+Over time, as the stakes in the pool accrue rewards, the user's fractional ownership will be worth more than their initial deposit.

+Whenever they wish to exit the pool, the user may use the `withdraw-sol` instruction to receive SOL from the stake pool's reserve in exchange for stake pool tokens.
+Note that this operation will fail if there is not enough SOL in the stake pool's reserve, which is normal if the stake pool manager stakes all of the SOL in the pool.

+Alternatively, they can use the `withdraw-stake` instruction to withdraw an activated stake account in exchange for their SPL pool tokens.
 The user will get back a SOL stake account immediately.
+The ability to withdraw stake is always possible, under all circumstances.

-Note: if the user wants to withdraw the SOL in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
+Note: when withdrawing stake, if the user wants to withdraw the SOL in the stake account, they must first deactivate the stake account and wait until the next epoch boundary (maximum 2 days).
 Once the stake is inactive, they can freely withdraw the SOL.

 The stake pool staker can add and remove validators, or rebalance the pool by decreasing the stake on a validator, waiting an epoch to move it into the stake